 The term inflow refers to the number of registrants entering the profession.
 Inflow occurs when a PT registers to practise in a province or territory in which the PT did not register the previous year.
-Inflow is calculated by dividing the number of new registrants - PTs who were not registered to practise physiotherapy in the same province or territory the year before - by the total number of registrants in the same year.
 Inflow can include new graduates, PTs who migrate in from other Canadian provinces or territories or foreign countries and those who return to the workforce after extended leave (such as for family responsibilities or further education).

 The term outflow refers to the number of registrants leaving a specific province or territory.
 Outflow occurs when a PT fails to renew their registration in a province or territory the following year.
-Outflow is calculated by dividing the number of registrants who did not renew their licence to practise physiotherapy in the same province or territory by the total number of registrants in the same year.
 Outflow is influenced by a number of factors, and these factors will change over time.
 For those PTs who are late in their careers, not renewing their registration may be a signal that they have retired.
 For PTs who are early in their careers, reasons for not renewing registration could include choosing an employment opportunity in another province, territory or country, leaving the profession, taking parental leave and fulfilling family responsibilities, or returning to school for additional education.